wendylu/TestLex/README.md

 9. Go to “Roles” on the sidebar of the [IAM Console](https://console.aws.amazon.com/iam/home#/roles).
 Click on the unauthenticated role of your identify pool (Cognito_TestLexUnauth_Role) and attach the policy you just created to the role.

-10. Under “Sample code” in your identity pool page, you can see how to initialize your credentials on various platforms.
+10. Go back to the [Cognito](https://console.aws.amazon.com/cognito/) console.
+Under “Sample code” in your identity pool page, you can see how to initialize your credentials on various platforms.
 Copy the Objective C or Swift version of the code and add it to your AppDelegate.
 We are *finally* ready to start writing iOS code!

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions